bepitulaz/asepbagja-blog/content/en/geekcamp-jakarta-2015-programmable-music.md

 - "/blog-img/programmable-music.png"
 categories:
 - Programming
+summary: "This is my presentation about computer generated music using Clojure and Overtone."
 ---

 [Geekcamp Jakarta 2015](http://geekcamp.id/) is a technology and business conference organized by KMKLabs.
 This is my presentation about computer generated music using Clojure and Overtone.
 The talk is using Bahasa Indonesia, but here I try to give the English transcript.